warpspeed/node-sails-sample/README.md

 # notice that --force is used because the site directory already exists
 warpspeed site:create node warpspeed-sails.dev --force
 ```
+Note that each time you edit a file in this sample project, you must reload the NGINX and Passenger configuration files for the changes to effectuate.
+See [Restart your Site and Celebrate](#site_reload).

 ## Add a Hosts File Entry